 None of these describe my situation.

-The simplest explanation is that I am retiring because I can.
+The simplest explanation is that I retired because I discovered that I could.

 I revisited this blogger that had retired early, ran some numbers myself, and realized that we were already in a position to continue living our lives as we were without the income from my job.